 A great gift closet lets you put

 your fingers on an appropriate, thoughtful gift in a moment.
 But how do you get a great gift closet?
-It’s actually easier than you think -- and surprisingly affordable, too.
+It’s actually easier than you think — and surprisingly affordable, too.

 Start by springing for things you’re going to need on hand anyway, like wrapping paper, tape, gift bags, tissue paper, and other packaging items.
 Be realistic: I know I can’t wrap gifts at all, so I

-You can also use colors or themes to help sort your stash -- gifts wrapped in purple are for teen girls; gifts in orange are for adult couples, and so on.
+You can also use colors or themes to help sort your stash — gifts wrapped in purple are for teen girls; gifts in orange are for adult couples, and so on.
 If you get patterned bags or paper, you can

 Of course, all the pretty packaging in the world is no good if you have no gifts to put inside.
 So what makes a great, generic gift?
 You want something special, and something different enough that

 Older children will enjoy this Tin Can Robot kit or the ever popular Webkinz stuffed animals, many of which come in a convenient mini size with a mini-price to match.

 For girls, rather than the drugstore makeup kits, pick up some sterling silver chains and pretty pendants to put on them.
-Try mall jewelry stands or online retailers -- you’ll find a large selection
+Try mall jewelry stands or online retailers — you’ll find a large selection

 If you really want to please any teens who show up unexpectedly bearing gifts, spring for a couple of $10 iTunes gift cards.
 Package them in attractive gift card boxes, and you’ll see a rare sight: a

 Worried that a few of your own friends might show up with gifts in hand?
 Here are a few ideas that look like you out a lot of thought into choosing just the right gift.

 Extraordinary Correspondence, by Nick Bantock.
-This truly beautiful book is a story told in letters -- that you unfold and remove from envelopes -- between a man and a woman.
+This truly beautiful book is a story told in letters — that you unfold and remove from envelopes — between a man and a woman.
 The book makes a

 Hillary Nutcracker certainly isn’t for everyone, but you’ll know immediately if you can give it to one of your friends.

 poured over the balls of tea leaves, they bloom into breathtaking shapes, and produce a delicious tea to drink.

 - Chinese food and sushi always taste better when eaten with chopsticks.
 This set of

 Spend a little time on your gift closet, and your friends will never know that you didn’t really think of them.